denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 when the first quantity did not match the second, in which case the operator would reenter the mismatched digits.
-To “ensure completely reliable results,” one of the five attached Underwood electric teletypes could further be used to print all channels and confirm input visually.[58]
+To “ensure completely reliable results,” one of the five attached Underwood electric teletypes could further be used to print all channels and confirm input visually.[^39]

 Before screes, the potential for incongruence between recondite data formats and their apparent representation posed a significant problem.
-In a 1954 patent, filed on behalf of Burroughs Corporation, Herman Epstein and Frank Innes described an “electrographic printer” involving an “electrical method and apparatus for making electrostatic images on a dielectric surface by electrical means which may be rendered permanently visible” (Fig 4.4).[59]
-The electrographic printer anticipated the modern photocopier in that it proposed to use dusting inks to reveal the static charge.
+In a 1954 patent, filed on behalf of Burroughs Corporation, Herman Epstein and Frank Innes described an “electrographic printer” involving an “electrical method and apparatus for making electrostatic images on a dielectric surface by electrical means which may be rendered permanently visible” [Figure 4].[^40] The electrographic printer anticipated the modern photocopier in that it proposed to use dusting inks to reveal the static charge.
 Rather than encoding its data into another representation, such as the Baudot code, the printer traced human-legible letter shapes directly onto tape.
 A small printing head would convert binary input into a five-by-seven grid of electromagnetic charges rendering the English alphabet.
-Such magnetic shapes  were then made apparent by combining them with a “recording medium” that had the “correct physical properties to adhere to the electrostatic latent images.”[60]
-A light dusting of powder ink would reveal the otherwise imperceptible magnetic inscription.
+Such magnetic shapes  were then made apparent by combining them with a “recording medium” that had the “correct physical properties to adhere to the electrostatic latent images.”[^41] A light dusting of powder ink would reveal the otherwise imperceptible magnetic inscription.
 Tape and paper configurations could thus achieve a measure of literal analogy.

-[fig4.4]
+![An attempt at electromagnetic inscription without encoding.
+The diagram illustrates "images formed by a negative voltage" in a device that prefigures contemporary photocopy machines.
+Herman Epstein and Frank Innes, "Electrographic Printer," Patent US3012839A, issued December 12, 1961, Sheet 3; quote on p.
+5.](/image/figure-4.jpg)

 Advances in magnetic storage found their way into small businesses and home offices a decade later.
 In 1964 IBM combined magnetic tape (MT) storage with